ForestAdmin/documentation-user-guide/other-tabs/collaboration/approval-requests.md

 - __Created__: list of pending approvals you have generated.

-- __To review__: list of approval requests you have the right to approve or reject based on role permission.
+- __To review__: list of approval requests that you have the right to approve or reject based on role permission.

 - __History__: history of approval requests that have been processed and closed.